WoSea/MarsXamarin/README.md

 Your team has brought a bot along that could help to re-establish the connection.
 However, to interact with the bot effectively, we need to make an interface to interact with it.

-After establishing a connection, We also need to create a tool that can patch our camera feeds into our Computer Vision API, in order to identify unknown objects.
+After establishing a connection, We also need to create a tool that can patch our camera feeds into the Computer Vision API, in order to identify unknown objects.

 ## Pre-requisites
 Go through this [install document](https://github.com/jamesleeht/MarsXamarin/blob/master/INSTALL.md).